 But you should be bothered.
-A bit of browsing now could save you thousands in the long run, especially if you make the switch to a bank that charges no sign-up or ongoing account keeping fees (hello, UBank).
+A bit of browsing now could save you thousands in the long run, especially if you make the switch to a bank with no sign-up or account keeping fees and one of the best interest rates in the market (hello, UBank).

 Reasons to switch